jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 ## Using dark reader
 ***

 My fascination with using a switch to change between light and dark modes while browsing the web started when I installed [Dark Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) on my browser.
 The extension inverts the colors of web pages and aims to reduce eyestrain.
 It was pretty useful for me because it lets me adjust what kind of colors I see on my browser depending on how I like them to be.
 I usually prefer dark colors because they are easier on my eyes, but they can get hard to read when at a place with so much sunlight like on parks and in cafes.
 I love working indoors, but I also love working outside where the sun shines.
 With that, it really was convenient to always have this extension.
 Thing is, when I switch to other devices without Dark Reader, this amazing feature disappears.
 There are a few sites offering dark themes like Twitter but it isn't really easy to flick the switch as with Dark Reader.
 I'd like to solve that problem on my personal blog site.
-Yes, **here**.
-At first, I wanted to try  putting a Dark Reader switch ON it, so I went to Dark Reader's github repo and grabbed the JavaScript from there, and did the following.<br><br>
+At first, I wanted to try  putting a Dark Reader switch on it, so I went to Dark Reader's [github repo](https://github.com/darkreader/darkreader) and grabbed the JavaScript from there, and did the following:<br><br>

 1. I included it in the head of my site.